Self-associated three-dimensional cones: Killing vectors and self-associated cones

 \subsection{Isomorphisms with negative determinant}

-Suppose two cones $K,K'$ are linearly isomorphic, but not in the same $SL(3,\mathbb R)$-orbit.
-Since cones are invariant under homotheties, we may assume that the linear map taking $K$ to $K'$ has determinant $-1$.
-We therefore first consider how the complete hyperbolic affine sphere asymptotic to the boundary of a regular convex cone $K$ transforms under the action of a linear map with determinant $-1$.
+Suppose two cones $K,\tilde K$ are linearly isomorphic, but not in the same $SL(3,\mathbb R)$-orbit.
+Then there exists a linear map with determinant $-1$ taking $K$ to $\tilde K$.
+The next result shows how the corresponding solutions of \eqref{Wangs_equation} are related to each other.